rafaelcarmoribeiro/rafaelcarmoribeiro/README.md

 ### Rafael Ribeiro - AI Specialist

 Hi there!
-Welcome to my profile. 👋
+Welcome to my profile 👋

 I am **Rafael Ribeiro**, a specialist focused on turning data into intelligence.
 My expertise spans across **AI**, **Data Science**, **Data Engineering**, and **Business Intelligence**.

 In this repository, you will find a curated collection of projects developed throughout my career, including Python implementations, technical samples, and architectural presentations.